Bee-Hive Girls

 In 1929: Girls who were 12 were allowed to be Nymphs, and were considered Bee Hive Girls, allowed to wear the pin and uniform, but not work on the ranks.

-Originally: Bee-Hive Girls (note the hypen)
+Originally: Bee-Hive Girls (note the hyphen)

 Open to LDS and non-LDS girls

-Ranks: Builder in the Hive (color:brown), Gather of Honey (blue), Keeper of the Bees (gold)
+Ranks: Builder in the Hive (color: brown), Gather of Honey (blue), Keeper of the Bees (gold)

 Watchword: Womanho (Wo = work, man = mankind, ho = home)